justchokingaround/lobster/README.md

 ## Arguments
 ```
 -c,           continue from history (works only for TV shows you will need to watch at least one episode for it to work)
 -d,           delete history
--u,  update script
+-u, -U        update script
+-v, -V        show script version
+-h            show help
 ```

 ## Config file